Kamalesh9483/Astro_Airflow_Postgress_AWS_RDS/README.md

 # Astro_Airflow_Postgress_AWS_RDS
-Random User ETL Pipeline - Airflow DAG & AWS RDS
-This repository contains an ETL (Extract, Transform, Load) pipeline built using Apache Airflow.
+Random User ETL Pipeline - Airflow DAG , PostgreSQL & AWS RDS This repository contains an ETL (Extract, Transform, Load) pipeline built using Apache Airflow.
 The pipeline retrieves random user data from the RandomUser API, transforms the data into a desired format, and then loads it into a PostgreSQL database using AWS RDS.
 The pipeline is implemented as an Airflow Directed Acyclic Graph (DAG), with tasks to extract, transform, and load the data.

 Project Overview